liamray/nexl-js/README.md

            var DISTANCE_TO_MOON = 384400000;

-- now you can access this data by the following web-service
+- now you can access this data element by the following web-service

            http://localhost:8080/interesting-facts.js?expression=${DISTANCE_TO_MOON}